 We also hold information about those who work closely with us on non-fellowship matters.
 For instance, if you have attended one of our events or work at a University that hosts one of our Fellows and have interacted with us, we may have some of your details on file.

 We use the personal information to administer our relationship with you, taking into account any stipulations you have made over the manner in which we do this.
 Information that you supply is treated in confidence and in accordance with the principles of the GDPR.

 The types of personal data we hold about you depends on your relationship with us and what information you have provided.
 For instance, if we have had very limited communications via email, it’s likely we will only have your name and email address as part of this interaction.
-For those who have (or had) a fellowship with us, it is likely we have much more information about you that was collected at the time of your application submission.
+For those who have (or had) a Fellowship with us, it is likely we have more information about you that was collected at the time of your application.
 It may include:

 - Your job title and career history